The Luck O’ The Irish! Four Leaf Clovers! Leprechauns! Corned Beef and Cabbage!

 When I went to Dawn’s site, I recognized one of her images from another favorite place of mine, Creative Market.
 I knew that when I saw her stuff on Creative Market I wanted to buy it, but I never knew she had a blog!

 I saw her hand lettering stuff and tried it and INSTANTLY FELL…IN….LOVE!
 She’s the first blogger that taught me how to hand letter (I’m still learning) and I love all that she does!
 She’s been hand lettering for 5 years now and definitely knows what she’s doing.

 Since I love creating printables, I love creating my own design ideas and combining my unique gifts with printables.
 It’s just so much fun.
 So, if you don’t hand letter or you are on the fence about it, definitely give it a try.
 You might just fall in love like I did!

 You can print out as many worksheets as you need to practice your own hand lettering strokes.
 Once you’re done, use your new designs to decorate for St. Paddy’s Day, use them as bookmarks, place cards for your Irish celebration or even wall art around the house.

 Another fun idea is to send them to school with your kids!
 Sneak it into their backpack to give them a special treat, made just for them by you!

-Practice makes perfect, whenever you feel like giving up just grab a pen and keep tracing!
+Practice makes perfect, whenever you feel like giving up just grab a pen and keep doing tracing exercises!
 I’ve found that hand lettering is ALL ABOUT the pens you use.
 My favorite of all I’ve tried is Tombow Dual Tip Brush pens.
 They are seriously, THE best invention EVER!
 I have TWO complete sets and highly recommend them.